alexislefebvre/AsyncTweetsBundle/README.md

 ## Goal

-The goal of this project is to create an online Twitter reader, built with [Symfony2][Symfony2].
+The goal of this project is to create an online Twitter reader, built with [Symfony][Symfony].
 AsyncTweets retrieves and stores your timeline, allowing to read your Twitter timeline even if you're away from your Twitter client for several days.

 This bundle is also used to test several CI (Continuous Integration) services.